microsoft/vision-ai-developer-kit/sample-solutions/VisionSample/README.md

 1. After the model is built, click **Export** button in the Performance tab of the <https://www.customvision.ai> portal, and download the trained vision model for the Vision AI DevKit.

-1. Copy the exported **model.dlc** and **labels.txt** files to the MachineLearning\BasicEdgeSolution\modules\VisionSampleModule\model folder.
+1. Copy the exported **model.dlc** and **labels.txt** files to the MachineLearning\CreateAndDeployEdgeContainer\modules\VisionSampleModule\model folder.

-1. Copy **va-snpe-engine-library_config.json** file from MachineLearning\models\caffe_v2_fork_scissors folder to the MachineLearning\BasicEdgeSolution\modules\VisionSampleModule\model folder.
+1. Copy **va-snpe-engine-library_config.json** file from MachineLearning\models\caffe_v2_fork_scissors folder to the MachineLearning\CreateAndDeployEdgeContainer\modules\VisionSampleModule\model folder.

-1. Refer to [MachineLearning/BasicEdgeSolution/README.md](./MachineLearning/BasicEdgeSolution/README.md) to build a local container image and deploy the exported Azure Custom Vision model.
+1. Refer to [MachineLearning/CreateAndDeployEdgeContainer/README.md](./MachineLearning/CreateAndDeployEdgeContainer/README.md) to build a local container image and deploy the exported Azure Custom Vision model.